oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

     ```

     The first thing you should notice is that the program has just over 100 lines of code.
-If you've inspected the vectorizing python programs for other embedding models other vendors you will notice that this program logic is very similar.
+If you've inspected the vectorizing Python programs for other embedding models other vendors you will notice that this program logic is very similar.

     The program calls the *oracledb* library to load the Python Oracle driver.
 This time however we are importing the *SentenceTransformer* package from *Hugging Face*.